c7chai/Getting-and-Cleaning-Data-Course-Project/README.md

 extractedData <- data.table(extractedData)

-We create tidyData as a data set with average for each activity and subject.
-Then, we order the enties in tidyData and write it into data file Tidy.txt that contains the processed data.
+Create tidyData as a data set with average of each variable for each activity and each subject.
+The data set is written into data file Tidy.txt that contains the processed data.

 tidyData <- aggregate(. ~Subject + Activity, extractedData, mean)

 tidyData <- tidyData[order(tidyData$Subject,tidyData$Activity),]

-write.table(tidyData, file = "Tidy.txt", row.names = FALSE)
+write.table(tidyData, file = "D:/DSS/Getting Cleaning Data/UCI HAR Dataset/Tidy.txt", row.names = FALSE)